-The information in this guide applies to England, Wales and Scotland.
-It will also be useful for people in Northern Ireland where the rules are the same but the names of the relevant government departments and forms are different.
-Please bear in mind that if you are in Northern Ireland it is the Department for Communities (DfC) rather than the Department for Work and Pensions (DWP), the Northern Ireland Courts and Tribunal Service (NICTS) rather than Her Majesty's Courts and Tribunal Service (HMCTS), and the form NOA1(SS) rather than SSCS1.
+The information in this guide applies to people who have applied for Disability Living Allowance in England and Wales.
+It will also be useful for people in Scotland and Northern Ireland as the rules and processes are the same, but the names, departments and forms are sometimes different.
+In Scotland, Social Security Scotland assess and pay your claim, rather than the DWP, the benefit is called Child Disability Premium (CDP) and you need to have a 're-determination' rather than a 'mandatory reconsideration'.
+In Northern Ireland, it is the Department for Communities (DfC) who assess and pay your claim, the Northern Ireland Courts and Tribunal Service (NICTS) rather than Her Majesty's Courts and Tribunal Service (HMCTS), and the form NOA1(SS) rather than SSCS1.

 Contents

 How to decide what to do 4

+How to find an adviser 6

+How DLA works 8

-The process 9
+The process 10

-How to ask the DWP to look at their decision again 10
+How to ask the DWP to look at their decision again 11

-How to ask for an appeal 12
+How to ask for an appeal 13

-What to do before the hearing 14
+What to do before the hearing 15

-What to expect at the hearing 19
+The hearing 20

-What to do on the day 22
+What to do on the day 23

-After the hearing 25
+After the hearing 26

 What does it mean?
-36
+27

-Useful contacts 28
+Useful contacts 30

-How to write useful evidence for DLA 29
+Guide to writing useful evidence 31

-How to write a statement 31
+How to write a statement 33